munificent/craftinginterpreters/book/scanning-on-demand.md

 The first column is the line numbers, the second is the numeric value of the token <span name="token">type</span>, and then finally the lexeme.
-That last empty token on line 2 here is the EOF one.
+That last empty lexeme on line 2 is the EOF token.

 <aside name="token">